bnnyng/garden/content/Intelligence is a “learned incomprehension” that comes from acquisition of expertise, after D. Krakauer.md

 ---
 According to David Krakauer (Santa Fe Institute), intelligence is the acquisition of specific representations and rules (e.g., from a community) that are used for successful problem solving.
 Krakauer would consider a system intelligent once it exhibits domain-specific competence.

 As an example of “learned incomprehension,” professional athletes are able to consider high-level game strategies because of their automated competence with mechanical play.
-This complicates the relationship between kinds of competence produced by [[System 1 and System 2 thinking]].
+This complicates the relationship between kinds of competence produced by [[Dual process theory of reasoning]].

 ---
 # References